openharmony/ark_runtime_core/docs/design-of-interpreter.md

 1. A compliance test suite for the Panda Assembly language is created.
 The core part of the suite are small chunks of hand-written Panda Assembly covering corner cases, while the majority of cases are covered by automatically generated chunks.
-1. A set of benchmarks is ported to Panda Assembly and maintaned as a part of the source tree.
+1. A set of benchmarks is ported to Panda Assembly and maintained as a part of the source tree.

 ### Specification / Implementation